listenzcc/marpit-project-1/main.md

 GED as a tool for denoising, dimension reduction, and source separation of multichannel data has several advantages.

+-   **Hypotheses Driven**:

     -   GED is based on specifying hypotheses;
     -   GED allows for inferential statistics to determine whether a component is significant;

+-   **ConstraintLess**:

--   GED has only a few key researcher-guided analysis choices, which makes it easy to learn, apply, and adapt to new situations;
+    -   GED has only a few key researcher-guided analysis choices;
     -   GED requires no spatial or anatomical constraints;
     -   GED allows for individual differences in topographies;

+-   **Easy to Implement**:

     -   GED is deterministic and non-iterative;
     -   GED has a long history of applications in statistics, machine learning, engineering, and signal processing.

 ---